 You’ll need to remove dust and debris regularly (once a week), raking and brushing with a nylon-bristled brush or power broom.
 You also may want to vacuum or use a blower, depending on the amount of accumulated debris.

 Washing your turf is also important.
-You’ll need to rinse off your artificial turf and clean it with an antibacterial solution (laundry detergent works well) regularly.
+You’ll need to rinse off and clean your artificial turf with an antibacterial solution (laundry detergent works well) regularly.
 You may want to apply a deodorant, especially if your pets are using the lawn.

 Why choose artificial grass?